mohakapt/react-native-js-tableview/README.md

 ## Contributing
-If you encounter a bug or you have a feature in mind please make a pull request and i will merge it as soon as possible, if you can't (for some reason) make a pull request please open an issue and i will happily do respond to it.
+If you encounter a bug, or you have a feature in mind please make a pull request, and I will merge it as soon as possible, if you can't (for some reason) make a pull request please open an issue, and I will happily do respond to it.

 ## Versioning